Son of Sam law: Related concepts

 Regardless of whether a state has a formal Son of Sam law, victims and their families may use civil lawsuits for monetary damages that effectively preclude a wrongdoer (or accused wrongdoer) from profiting from their crime.
 A prominent example is the litigation between the family of Ron Goldman and O. J. Simpson following Simpson's acquittal for Goldman's murder.
 Goldman's family won a wrongful death claim against Simpson for more than $30 million.
 When Simpson later published a book about the murder, If I Did It, a court awarded the book's rights to the Goldman family to help satisfy the judgment.

 In high-profile criminal cases and cases that are closely tied to national security, such as convictions for terrorism and espionage, a "Son of Sam clause" has been included in plea bargains.
 Examples include John Walker Lindh (an American who aided the Taliban in Afghanistan) and Harold James Nicholson (a Central Intelligence Agency officer who spied for Russia).
-As a result of their plea bargains, any and all profits made from book deals or movie rights would be handed over to the U.S. Treasury.
+As a result of their plea bargains, any and all profits made from book deals or movie rights would be turned over to the U.S. Treasury.
 Neither the convicts nor their families would be able to profit.

-With the advent of the Internet and online sales, many Son of Sam laws are now targeting the sale of so-called "murderabilia".
-Few courts have yet issued opinions regarding the constitutionality of many of these new laws.

-Son of Sam laws are distinct from asset forfeiture, the seizing of assets acquired directly as a result of criminal activity.
-Where asset forfeiture looks to remove the profitability of crimes by taking away money and assets gained as proceeds from the crime, Son of Sam laws are designed so that criminals are unable to take advantage of the notoriety of their crimes.